Academic and legal responses to the Gaza genocide: Legal assessments

 On 28 January 2024, the Israeli lawyer Eugene Kontorovich called the genocide allegations "absolutely absurd" and called for Israel to end its acceptance of the ICJ's jurisdiction in response to South Africa's case.
 In April 2024, the scholar Stefan Talmon told Süddeutsche Zeitung that Israel was not committing genocide in Gaza, but said Israel had committed war crimes.
 Der Spiegel pointed out that Talmon had a conflict of interest on this matter; he also represents Myanmar in the Rohingya genocide case, and has a professional interest in a narrower definition of genocide.
+In January 2025, legal scholar Samuel Estreicher made the same arguments, that it was not a case of genocide, but that Israel's actions were commensurate with war crimes or crimes against humanity.

-On 15 May 2024, a report by the University Network for Human Rights, Boston University School of Law, Cornell Law School, University of Pretoria, and the Yale Law School found that "Israel has committed genocidal acts".
+On 9 May 2024, SOAS legal scholar Nimer Sultany said there is a growing consensus among legal and international law scholars that Israel's actions constitute genocide.
+On 15 May, a report by the University Network for Human Rights, Boston University School of Law, Cornell Law School, University of Pretoria, and the Yale Law School found that "Israel has committed genocidal acts".
 On the same day, professor Andreas Müller said that the term "genocide" was being used as a criticism instead of according to its legal definition, adding, "there was no sufficient ground of genocide if one takes the legal term seriously".

 In an article for SRF News on 20 May 2024, professors Marco Sassoli and Oliver Diggelmann said that some statements by politicians may be genocidal, but that this did not necessarily apply to the actions of the Israeli military.
 Diggelmann said he did not believe there would be evidence of genocidal intent.

 On 26 May 2024, the Human Rights Watch co-founder Aryeh Neier said Israel's blocking of aid and the subsequent starvation of Gaza's population is indicative of genocide.
 On 1 June 2024, professor of international law Daniel-Erasmus Khan said there was no clear evidence of a special intent among Israeli leadership.
+This has been supported by other legal scholars who have also argued that there presently is not enough evidence to determine that this is a case of genocide.

-In June 2024, the scholar Nimer Sultany supported Forensic Architecture's assessment that Israel had weaponised international humanitarian law into "humanitarian violence".
+In June 2024, human rights lawyer Susan Akram said, "The opposition [to designating Israel's war in Gaza a genocide] is political, as there is consensus amongst the international human rights legal community, many other legal and political experts, including many Holocaust scholars, that Israel is committing genocide in Gaza".
+The same month, Sultany supported Forensic Architecture's assessment that Israel had weaponised international humanitarian law into "humanitarian violence".
 This was supported in July by professor of international law Neve Gordon and the anthropologist Nicola Perugini, who argued that Israel used "the law itself as a tool legitimizing genocide".
 All three highlighted particularly Israel's claim that Hamas uses human shields is being used as a "legal justification for genocide".